Greece national football team: Team image

 Greece's traditional colors are blue and white, originating from the Greece flag.
 Although blue was used as the home kit since the team's inception, white became the primary home color following UEFA Euro 2004.
 In recent decades, Greece has worn either a set of white jerseys, shorts, and socks or an all-blue combination.
 Formerly, the kit consisted of a combination of blue jerseys and white shorts and vice versa.
 Meanwhile, Greece's kit has occasionally featured stripes, crosses, or other designs, as well as various values of blue.

-On 10 April 2013, the Hellenic Football Federation announced a partnership with American manufacturer Nike, which is Greece's current official supplier, with their first kit debuting on 7 June 2013 in the away match to Lithuania.
+On 10 April 2013, the Hellenic Football Federation announced a partnership with American manufacturer Nike, with their first kit debuting on 7 June 2013 in the away match to Lithuania.
 On 4 March 2014, Greece unveiled their latest kit also worn at the 2014 FIFA World Cup.

 The crest (εθνόσημο means "national sign"), which is used in the kit, is the official emblem of the national team.